UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/supplements/python_for_windows.rst

 https://code.google.com/p/tortoisegit/

 which integrates git with the filemanager.
-Feel free to use this if you already have an understaning of how git works, but for the purposes of learning, it may be better to use a command line client (git Bash above)
+Feel free to use this if you already have an understanding of how git works, but for the purposes of learning, it may be better to use a command line client (git Bash above).

 pip
 ---